Bird vision: Anatomy of the eye

 The pecten is a poorly understood body consisting of folded tissue which projects from the retina.
 It is well supplied with blood vessels and appears to keep the retina supplied with nutrients, and may also shade the retina from dazzling light or aid in detecting moving objects.
 Pecten oculi is abundantly filled with melanin granules which have been proposed to absorb stray light entering the bird eye to reduce background glare.
 Slight warming of pecten oculi due to absorption of light by melanin granules has been proposed to enhance metabolic rate of pecten.
 This is suggested to help increase secretion of nutrients into the vitreous body, eventually to be absorbed by the avascular retina of birds for improved nutrition.
 Extra-high enzymic activity of alkaline phosphatase in pecten oculi has been proposed to support high secretory activity of pecten to supplement nutrition of the retina.

 The choroid is a layer situated behind the retina which contains many small arteries and veins.
 These provide arterial blood to the retina and drain venous blood.
 The choroid contains melanin, a pigment which gives the inner eye its dark colour, helping to prevent disruptive reflections.

-Within birds, reptiles, and fishes, there is a ring of thin bone plates, called the ring of scleral ossicles, or the sclerotic ring.
+Within birds, reptiles, and fishes, there is a ring of thin bone plates (ossicles), called the scleral ring (or sclerotic ring).
 Lizards typically have 14 ossicles in the sclera, and birds 12–18, though 14 is the most common.
 These ossicles are on the border between the sclera and the cornea, and they tightly overlap one another to form a ring.
 Crocodiles and snakes do not have these.
 The bones in birds have mechanical functions in corneal accommodation and lenticular accommodation by the contraction of ciliary muscles and circumferential iris muscles.